Read, Eval, Print, Loop: REPL

 Int -> Int -> List Int

-See how the same error and solution applies for compose
+See how the same error and solution applies for compose, for example:

 > :type <<<